 How do you use a fast-tracked company compliance provider?

-You can use our fats-tracked company compliance services by calling our TOLL-FREE number: 0800 007 269.
+You can use our fast-tracked company compliance services by calling us Toll Free on 0800 007 269.

 If you’d like to register a South African company right now,the best way to start is by choosing one of our company registration option and / or packages.
 If you’d like a different company compliance service, or if you want to ask a few questions first, you can book a FREE consultation with one of our company registration experts.

-These are requirements you need to register a company at the CIPC in South Africa:
+These are the requirements you need to register a company at the CIPC in South Africa:

 If you’re not a South African, you can use your valid passport.

 2. You need a South African address.

 Your address in South Africa can be your personal adress or your business address,

 3. You need to be 18 or older than 18 in order to register a company in South Africa.

 You need at least one person to register a company in South Africa, because you need at least one director.
 A Pty Company has 1 – 20 directors.